Beast Wars II: Lio Convoy's Close Call!: Plot

-When Lio Convoy wakes up he discovers every Maximals has survived the blast, including a fully recovered Tasmania Kid, and Lio Convoy apologises to Magnaboss for mistreating him and is praised for his selfless act and is introduced to the legendary former Maximal commander from the past: Optimus Primal who agrees to follow Lio Convoy's lead into battle against Galvatron and Majin Zarak.
+When Lio Convoy wakes up he discovers every Maximals has survived the blast, including a fully recovered Tasmania Kid, and Lio Convoy apologizes to Magnaboss for mistreating him and is praised for his selfless act and is introduced to the legendary Maximal commander from the past: Optimus Primal (having been brought into the future at the very moment he would have died in the season 1 finale "Other Voices, Part 2").
+Grateful for saving him, Primal agrees to follow Lio Convoy's lead into battle against Galvatron and Majin Zarak.
 Magnaboss begs to participate also but Lio Convoy forbids it with his injuries but Kid persuades to him to change his mind when he merges with Magnaboss to give him his needed strength back.
 Galvatron and Majin Zarak arrive at Point B-2 but Galvatron is enraged to learn that it wasn't Lio Convoy who sent the call but Optimus and attempts to kill both of them, but is stopped by Magnaboss who tosses Zarak and throws Galvatron out of his ship-mode and is saved by Gigastorm but vows revenge.

 With Majin Zarak inoperable the battle appears won but Zarak transforms on his own will revealing he has a sentience of his own and was never under Galvatron's control to begin with and attacks the Maximals using numerous attack methods and severely injuring Bighorn and Apache, Kid and Magnaboss leaving only Lio Convoy and Optimus to fight Majin Zarak.
 However, Scuba and Diver learn that Zarak's weakness is his third eye as his nerve clusters are gathered there and as Zarak moves in to kill both commanders they combine their Energon Matrix powers and immensely power each other up as they launch a combined attack against Zarak and kill him.
-After the battle Optimus prepares to return to his own time in the Beast Wars on prehistoric Earth, Gaia's pastime counterpart, and though the other Maximals beg him to stay Optimus knows his presence will endanger existence itself, supported by Apache's theory that the civilization who created the teleport gate sent it to Gaia preciously to be destroyed.
-Before leaving Optimus commends Lio Convoy and the other Maximals for their unity and accomplishment and is honoured to have battled alongside them and departs back to his own time as Lio Convoy orders the teleport gate destroyed behind him to prevent its power from being abused again.
+After the battle Optimus prepares to return to his own time in the Beast Wars on prehistoric Earth, Gaia's ancient pastime counterpart, to support his team stranded in the past who still need him; and though the other Maximals beg him to stay Optimus knows his presence will endanger existence itself due to a fatal flaw in the time gate, supported by Apache's theory that the civilization who created the teleport gate sent it to Gaia previously to be destroyed.
+Before leaving Optimus commends Lio Convoy and the other Maximals for their unity and accomplishment and is honored to have battled alongside them and departs back to his own time as Lio Convoy orders the teleport gate destroyed behind him to prevent its power from being abused again.